 Video Series: Milling Your Own Lumber

 If you are wondering what it takes to produce lumber here is a seven-part series which provides an excellent overview of the subject.
 These videos were produced by Popular Woodworking at Cassens Lumber in June 2018 with Dan Cassens and Logan Wells and sponsored by Wood-Mizer.
 This seven-part video series takes you through how to find logs, how to operate a sawmill, details on types of sawing methods, stickering and drying, and, ultimately, advice on using a mill as part of a business.
 Learn what you need to know to understand Milling Your Own Lumber.
-The video series is available for purchase at the Popular Woodworking website.

 Why Own a Sawmill